-During Medicine 1, students have scheduled time two mornings and two afternoons each week in the CLC to learn and practice physical examination skills.
+During Foundations of Medicine 1, students are scheduled two mornings each week in the CLC to learn and practice physical examination skills.
 In addition, each student will be assessed on their physical exam skills each Thursday morning in the CLC.
-Students who have not yet achieved the required level of performance will be required to attend performance adjustment training in the CLC on the following Friday morning.
+Students who have not yet achieved the required level of performance will be required to attend performance adjustment training in the CLC and will be notified of an appointment for this purpose.
 Attendance at all scheduled CLC sessions is mandatory.